milonmaze/privacy-terms-observatory/www.verizonmedia.com/policies/us/en/verizonmedia/privacy/advertising/index.html.md

 More information

-Verizon Media participates in multiple, regional self-regulatory bodies and is committed to adhering to their principles for online behavioural advertising.
+Yahoo participates in multiple, regional self-regulatory bodies and is committed to adhering to their principles for online behavioural advertising.
 While distinct, these entities are all cooperatives of organisations committed to building responsible advertising policies across the Internet.

-Verizon Media also participates several self-regulatory bodies:
+Yahoo also participates several self-regulatory bodies:

 US: Network Advertising Initiative (NAI) – Learn more about its code of conduct or opt out from any of its member companies.
 US: Digital Advertising Alliance (DAA) – Learn more about its principles or opt out from any of its participating companies.

-Verizon Media also participates several non-US self-regulatory bodies:
+Yahoo also participates several non-US self-regulatory bodies:

 European Interactive Digital Advertising Alliance (EDAA).
 Learn more about its principles or opt out from any of its participating companies.
 Canada: Digital Advertising Alliance of Canada (DAAC) – Learn more about its principles or opt out from any of its participating companies.
 Japan:  For users of ONE by AOL and Verizon Media Japan KK, see the Data Driven Advertising Initiative (DDAI) – Learn more about its principles or opt out from any of its participating companies.
 New Zealand: Interactive Advertising Bureau of New Zealand (IAB) – Learn more about its principles.

-©2021 Verizon Media.
-All Rights Reserved.